 Applicants must send a confirmation email to the Undergraduate Nursing Admissions Office if they wish to accept their offered seat.
-They also must confirm that they have read, understand and meet the required ARNNL Requisite Skills and Abilities for Entry-Level Registered Nurse Practice.
+They also must confirm that they have read, understand and meet the required CRNNL Requisite Skills and Abilities for Entry-Level Registered Nurse Practice.

 Course Registration and Orientation Information:

 Once an accepted student has confirmed seat acceptance, the Nursing Site the student has been accepted to will send additional information on course registration and orientation.
 This information will be available before registration begins in July.

 Any student admitted to the Program after July will be contacted by the specific Nursing Site once they are notified of the acceptance.

 Additional critical requirements, coordinated by the Nursing Sites:

 Once accepted to the Bachelor of Nursing (Collaborative) Program, there are other critical requirements that must be met.
 These requirements must be completed by the deadline date listed in your Orientation Package.
 (The Nursing Sites, not the Undergraduate Nursing Admissions Office, coordinate these requirements.)